django-ftl/django-ftl/docs/usage.rst

   their contents are not the same, then your FTL files will likely not be found correctly.

-  django-ftl will also find the FTL files if you name the directories in Unix convention with underscores e.g. ``en_GB``, although this is also not recommended.
+  Finally, django-ftl will also find the FTL files if you name the directories in Unix convention with underscores e.g. ``en_GB``, although for the sake of consistency this is also not recommended.

 * Within each specific locale directory, create another directory with the name of your app.
 This is necessary to give a separate namespace for your FTL